Skip to content

 Caching⚓︎

-News items are kept in cache in order to relieve the database from a potentially large amount of queries.
+News items are kept in cache in order to relieve the database of a potentially large amount of queries.
 The cache is stored for each user and is updated only when a change occurs (message read, message created or message edited).

 Formatting⚓︎

-Messages can be formatted by using the Markdown syntax.
-Syntax details are available here: https://commonmark.org/help/
+Messages can be formatted using Markdown syntax.

 Priority⚓︎

-For more details see 35054e4
+For more details, see 35054e4.

 Getting data and analysis⚓︎